fr1ll/sanger.blog.3/posts/two-subarus-a-modified-kyoto-sour-sake-cocktail.md

 * Crushed ice
 * Garnish with grapefruit slice and fresh mint

+<video autoplay loop muted playsinline> <source src="/img/2021/02/two-subarus-howto-lite.mp4" title="Making a Two Subarus" alt="Steps to make the Two Subarus" type="video/mp4"> </video>

 ## Smash the grapefruit to the hot sauce

 First make sure everything is clean and ready to go.

 Cut the grapefruit slices into chunks and add to cocktail shaker.
-More grapefruit more better.
-The better grapefruit the better it's all gonna be.

 Dash in hot sauce, then use something blunt to smash it all up.
-Smash it pretty good, you don't wanna leave juice on the table.
+Smash it pretty good to get more juice out.

 ## Add rest of ingredients and shake